 Variations in climate and frequent water scarcity increase the vulnerability of rural households.
 Most farmers do not have enough water during the dry season and have too much water in the wet season.
 This results in both low yields and income.

 The Project Alba business model addresses barriers related to both technologies and practices for efficient water use and increased yields.

 The Project Alba innovation allows for rapid dissemination of water management technologies.
-Project Alba offers partnerships to farmers and provides technical support, inputs and tools at no upfront cost; and guarantee to buy 100% of the harvest at pre-agreed prices.
+Project Alba offers partnerships to farmers and provides technical support, inputs, and tools at no upfront cost; and buys 100% of the harvest at pre-agreed prices.
 In drought-affected Cambodia, farmers thus increase yields and income at reduced risks for them.

-As Project Alba guarantees to buy their produce, provide technology at no upfront cost and provide the technical support to use it, farmers can adopt technology, adapt quickly to markets and create significantly more value rapidly.
+As Project Alba guarantees to buy their produce, provides technology at no upfront cost and provides the technical support to use it, farmers can adopt technology, adapt quickly to markets, and create significantly more value rapidly.